-Temptation #7: Bottled Salad Dressing
+7. Bottled Salad Dressing

-If there is a particular creamy dressing you like that is higher in sodium, you can dilute it a bit by adding 2 tablespoons of fat-free half-and-half (or low-fat milk) to 2 to 3 tablespoons of dressing.
-The fat-free half-and-half contains about 12 milligrams of sodium per tablespoon.
+Change to: Find lower-sodium options for the salad dressing flavors you like.
+If there is a creamy dressing you like that is higher in sodium, dilute it a bit by adding 2 tablespoons of fat-free half-and-half, low-fat milk, or water, to 2 to 3 tablespoons of dressing.
+Or make your salad dressings from scratch.

 Processed meats have salt and sodium for shelf life (or food preservation) and taste.

 Packaged lunch meats, even when they look like they have just been carved, contain about 560 milligrams of sodium or more per 2-ounce serving.

 Change to: Choose fresh meats like roast beef or pork tenderloin, roasted or grilled chicken, or turkey.
 They won’t last quite as long in your refrigerator, so just buy or make what you will need in the next 2 days.

 You can also freeze individual servings of these meats for later use.
 Two ounces of roasted turkey without skin have about 40 milligrams of sodium, and 2 ounces of bottom round roast beef adds about 26 milligrams.

 Even the smallest size of fast-food french fries adds at least 250 milligrams of sodium.

 One medium-sized baked potato only has about 17 milligrams of sodium.
 Most of the sodium in french fries comes from salt added after the potatoes are fried.

 Most of the frozen french fry products that you bake at home have at least 300 milligrams of sodium per serving as well.